DUI? I am prescribed this medication.

 Everyone knows the risk of drinking alcohol and driving.
-Few realize the potential for being arrested for driving after taking legally prescribed medications.
+Few realize the potential for being arrested for driving after taking legal prescription drugs.
 Approximately 15% of the DUI cases that come into my office are prescription drug DUIs.

-Just to be clear, I am not talking just about driving after abusing prescription medications.
-What I am speaking about here is operating a motor vehicle while taking prescription medication.
-It is not a defense to a DUI that you were taking the medication as prescribed.
+Just to be clear, what I am speaking about here is operating a motor vehicle while taking prescription medication.
+It is not a defense to a DUI that you take medication as prescribed.
 If your driving is impaired, in any way, you can be arrested for a DUI from legal use of medication.
 This includes over-the-counter medications.

-There are many drugs that, when taken as prescribed, can cause you to be legally impaired.
-Tranquilizers like Vicodin, Narcotic Pain Pills like Oxycotin, Sleep Medicines like Ambien and Seroquel, Antidepressants, Anti-anxiety Medications like Xanax, Cough Medicines like NyQuil, Antihistamines, Decongestants, and many other medications can impair your ability to drive, and be a basis to charge you with a DUI.
+There are many drugs that can cause you to be legally impaired, even when taken as prescribed.
+These prescription drugs can cause blurred vision, inability to focus, drowsiness, fainting, and other side effects that can impact your ability to operate a vehicle.
+Tranquilizers like Vicodin, Narcotic Pain Pills like Oxycotin, Sleep Medicines like Ambien and Seroquel, Antidepressants, Anti-anxiety Medications like Xanax, Cough Medicines like NyQuil, Antihistamines, Decongestants, and many other medications can impair your ability to drive.
+This impairment can lead to you being charged with a DUI.

-If you are on prescription drugs when the police stop you, they may investigate you for a DUI.
-The police officer is likely to investigate you first for a traditional alcohol DUI.
+If you are on prescription medications when the police stop you, they may investigate you for a DUI.
+The police officer will likely investigate you first for a traditional alcohol DUI.
 He will begin by performing the Standardized Field Sobriety Tests.
-These are the normal tests that they show on TV shows, like COPS; the Walk and Turn test, the Horizontal Gaze Nystagmus test, and the One Leg Stand test.
+These are the normal tests that they show on TV shows, like COPS: the Walk and Turn test, the Horizontal Gaze Nystagmus test, and the One Leg Stand test.
 After the Field Sobriety Tests, the Officer will have you blow into a breath alcohol device.
-After you blow zeros, he will begin his investigation into other possible substances causing your perceived impairment.
+If you blow zeros, he will begin his investigation into other possible substances causing your perceived impairment.
 He is likely to call in a “Drug Recognition Expert”.
 The Drug Recognition Expert will conduct a battery of tests to try to approximate what type of medications or other drugs you may be on.
-Finally, he will then either have you submit a urine sample or draw your blood.
+Finally, he will either have you submit a urine sample or draw your blood.